Android App Development

-In this blog, We are going to learn about the react native hooks, Hooks are a new addition in React 16.8.
+In this blog, We are going to learn about React native hooks, Hooks are a new addition to React 16.8.
 They let you use state and other React features without writing a class.

-As we already know that React is supporting component functions they suggest their developers use component functions rather than components classes.
+As we already know React supports component functions they suggest their developers use component functions rather than component classes.

 We can not use the state as we use it in-class component.
 So that’s why we need to use state in component function by using the useState function.